Sugar Cravings - Why We Desire Sweets and How to Stop Craving Sugar

 Lean protein options are beneficial for health for a variety of reasons.
-Eating lean proteins such as salmon, halibut, and chicken can help to fill you up at a meal and keep you feeling full for longer.
-This means that your blood sugar levels are better managed, which means a possible reduced risk for a sugar craving before the next meal.
+Eating lean proteins such as salmon, halibut and chicken can help to fill you up at a meal and keep you feeling full for longer.
+This means that your blood sugar levels are better managed which means you're less likely to begin craving sugar before the next meal.
 Include lean protein options as much as you can to help fight off your sugar cravings.

 3. Drink Enough Water